My latest research on the use of biosolids in the US is now available in the edited volume Thinking with Soils.

 Check out my presentation for the 2020 Society for Cultural Anthropology virtual conference (#Distribute2020).

 The edited volume Anthropocene Unseen: A Lexicon includes over 60 entries and it’s free!
-Check out my contribution, simply titled “Shit.”
+Check out my entry, simply titled “Shit.”

 Our zine “Infrastructural Digest” is finally done.
 Download a free digital copy.